The 7 Deadly Sins Of Leadership

 By Mark Wager

-I am often contacted by the Human Resources departments of companies that want me to help address a Leader who has made a mistake and there has either been a series of complaints made about the Leader’s behaviour or the team they are responsible for is just not performing at the required standards.
+I am often contacted by the Human Resources departments of companies that want me to help develop a Leader who has made a mistake and there has either been a series of complaints made about the Leader’s behaviour or the team they are responsible for is just not performing at the expected standards.
 When I have a chat with the Leader in order to find out what is going on, there is always a consistent pattern of behaviour.
 It seems that Leaders, no matter the industry they work in or the country they are from, always seem to make the same mistakes.
-I call these the seven deadly sins of Leadership and once you are aware of these weaknesses you can take steps to avoid them.
+I call these the seven deadly sins of Leadership and once you are aware of these common mistakes that Leaders make you can take steps to avoid them.

 In order to become a successful Leader you need to obtain a careful balance of confidence and humility.
 You need to have confidence in your own ability in order to lead a team and stand up for what’s right even if it’s not popular yet this is all for nothing if you don’t have the necessary levels of humility to keep your ego in-check.
 Without humility, pride takes over and Leaders forget the most important lesson of Leadership which is “it’s never about you.”
 If you as a leader start believing that you are more important than the team then you will start making decisions that benefit yourself rather than the team.
 This ultimately leads to the loss of the team’s respect and without respect you can’t lead.